Variational Inference and Sparsity in High-Dimensional Deep Gaussian Mixture Models: Bayesian Deep Mixture of Factor Analyzers

 where $p_k>0$ are mixing weights, $k=1,\dots, K$, with $\sum_{k=1}^K p_k=1$; $\mu_k=(\mu_{k1},\dots, \mu_{kd})^\top$ are component mean vectors; and $B_kB_k^\top+\delta_k$, $k=1,\dots, K$, are component specific covariance matrices with $B_k$ $d\times D$ matrices, $D<<d$, and $\delta_k$ are $d\times d$ diagonal matrices with diagonal entries $(\delta_{k1},\dots, \delta_{kd})^\top$.
 The model \eqref{mfa} has a generative representation in terms of $D$-dimensional latent Gaussian random vectors, $z_i\sim \ND(0,I)$, $i=1,\dots, n$.
 Suppose that $y_i$ is generated with probability $p_k$ as

-where $\epsilon_i\sim \ND(0,\delta_k)$.
+where $\epsilon_{ik}\sim \ND(0,\delta_k)$.
 Under this generative model, $y_i$ has density \eqref{mfa}.
 The latent variables $z_i$ are called factors, and the matrices $B_k$ are called factor loadings or factor loading matrices.
 In ordinary factor analysis \citep{Bartholomew2011}, which corresponds to $K=1$, restrictions on the factor loading matrices are made to ensure identifiability, and similar restrictions are needed in the MFA model.
 Common restrictions are lower-triangular structure with positive diagonal elements, or orthogonality of the columns of the factor loading matrix.
 With continuous shrinkage sparsity-inducing priors and careful initialization of the variational optimization algorithm, we did not find imposing an identifiability restriction such as a lower-triangular structure on the factor loading matrices to be necessary in our applications later.
+Identifiability issues for sparse factor models with point mass mixture priors have been considered recently in \cite{FruLop2018}.

 The MFA model is well-suited to analyzing high-dimensional data, because the modelling of dependence in terms of low-dimensional latent factors results in a parsimonious model.
 The idea of deep versions of the MFA model is to replace the Gaussian assumption $z_i\sim \ND(0,I)$ with the assumption that the $z_i$'s themselves follow an MFA model.
 This idea can be applied recursively, to define a deep model with many layers.